Lumidevs/socialmediaapp/README.md

 # socialmediaapp
 Used for managing user's social media account

-pull olumide_dev branch and run locally.
+pull olumide_dev branch and run locally on intelliJ.

+the database used in mySQL

 The user creates an account using the payload
 {